How Can You Tell If Software Is Vulnerable?

 What Constitutes Secure Programming?

-We perform research and development in the area of secure coding to create tools to support the creation of secure code right from the start, and analytical tools to detect code vulnerabilities.
+We perform research and development in the area of secure coding to create tools to support the creation of secure code right from the start and others to detect code vulnerabilities.
 We also work with the software development and security communities to research and develop secure coding standards for commonly used programming languages and for smartphone platforms (Android, iOS, Win8).
 Current secure coding research includes the following:

 Thread Role Analysis

 Thread role analysis research focuses on flaws involving incorrect thread usage.
 These flaws lead to vulnerabilities such as race conditions and deadlock.

 C and C++ are prone to errors that can lead to buffer overflows and other exploitable vulnerabilities.
 We are researching how to solve these problems intelligently.

 The Mobile Standards and Analysis research extends CERT Secure Coding Standards and our software analysis (SCALe) research and development to mobile platforms, including Android, iOS (iPhone and iPad), and Windows Phone 8.